LVPlayground/playgroundjs-plugin/README-V8.md

     $ git submodule update --init --recursive
     $ sudo yum install glibc-static

+Depending on the distribution, [a more modern compiler](https://github.com/phpv8/v8js/wiki/Installing-on-CentOS-7-x64---PHP-7.3) may be necessary too.

 ## Common steps
 The following preparatory steps have to be executed on all platforms.
 They check out v8 including all the dependencies specific to the platform.